 - you have less than £16,000 in savings, property or shares.

-You can claim if you live with a partner – but only one of you may claim housing benefit.
+You can claim if you live with a partner – but only one of you can claim.

 How will my benefit be paid?